SIsilicon/WorldEdit-BE-Docs/docs/usage/kit.md

 -   **Include Entities**: Whether to include entities in your clipboard when copying or cutting.
 This only affects the kit items.
 See [Clipboard](clipboard.md) for how to include entities via commands.
 -   **Include Air**: Whether to include air in your clipboard.
 Like the previous setting, this only affects the kit items.
 -   **Performance Mode**: Whether to run WorldEdit in performance mode.
 In this mode, the clipboard is saved in a simpler format; allowing you to copy, cut and paste more quickly.
 However, this limits your clipboard's capabilities.
 For example, you can only rotate along the Y axis, and air is always included.
-This can also be toggled by entering `/wedit:worldedit perf`.
+This can also be toggled by entering `;worldedit perf`.
 -   **Selection Mode**: What selection mode to use.
 See [Selection](./regions/selection.md).

 ### Tools ![](../img/icons/tool_config.png) and Brushes ![](../img/icons/brush_config.png)